SHREVEPORT/BOSSIER CHILD CUSTODY LAWYER

 Who Pays Attorney Fees in Child Custody Cases?

 Even if the case is completely uncontested and both parties agree on the terms, they are still considered opposing parties in a court of law.
 As such, the same attorney cannot represent both parties in a child custody case.
 A lawyer cannot ethically support both spouses.
 It would quickly become a conflict of interest.
-Each spouse will need to obtain their own attorney.
+As such, each spouse will need to obtain their own child custody attorney.

 You may be hesitant when it comes to hiring a child custody attorney, but it is one of the best and most important investments a parent can make.
 Obtaining legal representation for a matter as delicate as this ensures the best possible outcome for you and your child.

-There are several matters that must be attended to in a child custody case.
-Your lawyer will likely have many questions for you so that they can understand the situation fully and make their best judgement in regards to your situation.
-However, it is important that you ask your attorney any questions you might have, as well.
+There are several matters that must be attended to in a Louisiana child custody case.
+Your lawyer will likely have many questions for you so that they can understand the situation fully and make their best judgment in regard to your situation.
+However, it is important that you ask your child custody attorney any questions you might have, as well.

 You probably already have a lengthy list of questions you intend to ask.
 Nevertheless, we will provide you with some questions to ask your attorney about child custody that can be helpful for your own understanding.
 Here are some questions you might consider asking:

 - What other cases have you handled similar to mine?
 How did they turn out?

 - What’s the difference between legal and physical custody?